SteveLTN/https-portal/README.md

 The former is not usually a problem, however the latter could be if you want to use multiple sub-domains on a single domain.
 Let's Encrypt does support SAN certificates, however it requires careful planning and is hard to automate.
-So in Nginx-ACME we only deal with CN certificates.
+So in HTTPS-PORTAL we only deal with CN certificates.

-Nginx-ACME stores your certificates in a data volume and will not re-sign certificates until 30 days before expiration if one exists (you can force renew certificates by using `FORCE_RENEW: 'true'` environment variable).
+HTTPS-PORTAL stores your certificates in a data volume and will not re-sign certificates until 30 days before expiration if one exists (you can force renew certificates by using `FORCE_RENEW: 'true'` environment variable).
 However if you play around with the image a lot, you can hit the limit.
 That's